AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-experience-platform.md

 >Adobe Experience Platform's query service is a more robust method to validate data in the lake, but is beyond the scope of this tutorial.
 For more details, see [Explore data](https://experienceleague.adobe.com/docs/platform-learn/tutorials/queries/explore-data.html) in the Platform tutorials section.

-## Enable the dataset and schema for Real-time Customer Profile
+## Enable the dataset and schema for Real-Time Customer Profile

-The next step is to enable the dataset and schema for Real-time Customer Profile.
+The next step is to enable the dataset and schema for Real-Time Customer Profile.
 Data streaming from Web SDK will be one of many data sources flowing into Platform and you want to join your web data with other data sources to build 360-degree customer profiles.
-To learn more about Real-time Customer Profile, watch this short video:
+To learn more about Real-Time Customer Profile, watch this short video:

 >[!VIDEO](https://video.tv.adobe.com/v/27251?quality=12&learn=on&captions=eng)

 >[!CAUTION]
 >
->When working with your own website and data, we recommend more robust validation of data before enabling it for Real-time Customer Profile.
+>When working with your own website and data, we recommend more robust validation of data before enabling it for Real-Time Customer Profile.

 **To enable the dataset:**